 In May 2007, I also started working full-time as a journalist and blogger, focusing specifically on the latest developments at Guantánamo and in the wider “War on Terror.”
 See the homepage, or choose from “Categories” or “Archives” in the right-hand column) for these articles (well over 1,000 in total) — and a particularly useful guide to navigating these articles can be found here.
 These are mostly original work, and mostly full-length articles, and they make up the most sustained commentary about Guantánamo available anywhere online.
 Many of these articles were initially published in the media mentioned above.

 In February 2008, as noted above, I co-wrote a front-page news story with Carlotta Gall for the New York Times (which, apparently, immediately annoyed people in high places in the Bush administration to such an extent that the Times was pressurized to apologize for employing me because I had “a point of view” about Guantánamo) and I have also had articles published by the BBC, in The Raw Story, Index on Censorship, Extra!, the monthly magazine produced by FAIR (Fairness and Accuracy in Reporting), Socialist Review, and Amnesty International’s magazines in the Netherlands and Australia.
-My latest print articles were for the 10th anniversary 9/11 — in Extra!, and in Australia’s literary journal, Overland.
+For the 10th anniversary of 9/11 I had articles published in Extra!, and in Australia’s literary journal, Overland, and in May 2013 I wrote an article about the Guantánamo hunger strike for RT.
 In the summer of 2008 I wrote the entry Guantanamo Scandal for the Microsoft Encarta Encyclopedia, and in 2009 I undertook research and writing on a major report on secret detention for the United Nations (PDF, and also see here, here and here).
 I have also written for the website Nth Position, and am grateful to the British human rights group Cageprisoners for making so much of my work available in my formative years as a writer on Guantánamo, in addition to the articles written exclusively for them in 2008-2011.
 To receive new articles in your inbox, please subscribe to my RSS feed.

 TV and radio